Energy’s Evolution - The Age of Electricity Is Here

 A Balanced Energy Mix for the Future

-According to the IEA, the global energy demand is expected to grow by 12.5% between 2023 and 2050, adding more than 80 exajoules to the system.
-No single source — not even renewables — can meet this growth alone.
+According to the IEA, global energy demand is expected to grow by 12.5% between 2023 and 2050, adding more than 80 exajoules to the system.
+No single source - not even renewables - can meet this growth alone.

-That is why the future will depend on a diverse energy mix.
+That’s why the future will depend on a diverse energy mix.
 Oil, gas, renewables, and battery technologies will coexist, each playing a vital role in supporting reliability, affordability, and decarbonization.

 Building on the Past, Powering the Future

-We are the perfect marriage between oil & gas and renewables — enabling the electrification age through collaboration, innovation, and sustainability.
+We’re the perfect marriage between oil & gas and renewables - enabling the electrification age through collaboration, innovation, and sustainability.

 Explore our solution for lithium extraction from produced water